ankit-khare-2015/user-activity-real-time-ingestion/README.md

    Confirm the provisioned dashboard
    > ![provisioned dashboard](docs/Provisioned-dashboard.png)

-7. Everything is automated on below two update are needed at each visual
+7. Everything is automated. on two updates below are needed at each visual
    1. Click on three dots and then click  on edit
    > ![click edit](docs/click-edit.png)
-   2. Then click on  back to dashboard and the visual will have the data
+   2. Then click on  back to dashboard, and the visual will have the data
    > ![click back to dashboard](docs/click-back-to-dashboard.png)